Mercedes-Benz Pontonobilia

 References

 These models are quite rare today, especially in above-average condition.
-Prices for scratched examples (with missing wheels, etc.) can range from $30-$75 (c.
-2006) depending on overall condition.
+Prices for scratched examples (missing wheels, etc.) can range from $30-$75 (circa 2006) depending on overall condition.

 1952 Mercedes-Benz Type W194 300SL by Dux.
 Note the smooth undercarriage.
 On another example (see below) the name DUX is clearly visible.